joshuajerome/Gatling-PPDM/README.md

 Gatling PPDM (Power Protect Data Manager) is a Maven Gatling project that assess the performance of different APIs hosted by the APSS microservice running on the PPDM server.

+For a more detailed description of this project, see [further documentation](https://github.com/joshuajerome/Gatling-PPDM/blob/master/READMORE.md#gatling-ppdm)

 ## Getting Started
 This project does not require any external dependency download.
 All dependencies can be found within _**pom.xml**_.